Bones1335/club_kettle/README.md

 # Club Kettle

 Club Kettle is a workout API designed with Clubbells, Kettlebells, and Macebells in mind while staying simple to use.
+Here's the demo: [Club Kettle](http://91.99.60.76/app/)

 ## Description